eduardocoraca/ml_studies/README.md

 # Studies

-Set of studies on Machine Learning and Deep Learning topics applied in R and Python.
+Set of studies on Machine Learning and Deep Learning topics applied in Python.